 AluSpace internal doors and screens are developed by Smart Systems and made by their network of approved fabricators.
-This is different from Aluco, Crittall, the new Origin OI30 where only they make their products and sell them through an approved dealer network.
+This is different from Aluco, Crittall, and the Origin OI-30 where only they make their products and sell them through an approved dealer network.

 This new system is designed to provide a new aluminium solution to those wanting attractive, functional and the latest steel-look doors and screens.
 With slim profiles, the desirable multi-panel styling, the heritage glazing bars and an excellent choice of designer door hardware.
 AluSpace is designed to create the sought-after style, whilst at the same time letting light flow from room to room.
 Choose obscure glass and you also get privacy.

 For anyone also getting the exterior range of windows by Smarts, there is some similar styling, making AluSpace an excellent complementary system.